Core i5-1230U vs Core i5-10500H

 So, is Core i5-1230U better than Core i5-10500H?

 Yes.
-Core i5-1230U is the better overall CPU here.
-You are getting a 12.0% average FPS lead across 50 shared CPU game tests in our data, 0.2% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Core i5-1230U is the better all-around CPU here.
+It gives you a 12.0% average FPS lead across 50 shared CPU game tests in our data, 0.2% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i5-1230U is the better pick here.
+If gaming is the priority, Core i5-1230U is the better pick.
 According to our tests, it delivers 12.0% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-1230U is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-1230U is the stronger fit.
 You are getting 0.2% better PassMark, backed by 10 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-1230U still looks like the safer overall buy.
-Core i5-1230U is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 12.0% average FPS lead across 50 shared CPU game tests in our data.
+Core i5-1230U still makes the most sense overall.
+Core i5-1230U comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 12.0% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?